-- 2. Imports of Motor vehicles and motor cycles are subject to licensing through an import permit being granted by the Ministry of Commerce and Consumer Protection. - 3.
-The system applies to goods originating from all countries. - 4.
-Import permits are enforced for reasons of security, sensitivity, health and environment. - 5.
-Import control of motor vehicles and motor cycles is regulated under the Consumer Protection (Control of Imports) Regulations 2017.
+2. Imports of motor vehicles and motorcycles are subject to licensing through an import permit being granted by the Ministry of Commerce and Consumer Protection.

-It is to be noted that as per the GN 145 of 2020, no person, other than an authorised dealer or individual importer, shall import a second-hand motor vehicle.
-The authorised dealer, must be a holder of a valid licence of an authorised dealer in importation and sale of second-hand motor vehicles as per the Consumer Protection (Importation and Sale of Second-hand Motor Vehicles) Regulations 2004.
+3. The system applies to goods originating from all countries.

+4. Import permits are enforced for reasons of security, sensitivity, health and environment.

+5. Import control of motor vehicles and motorcycles is regulated under the Consumer Protection (Control of Imports) Regulations 2017.

+7. An application for an import permit has to be made prior to the importation of motor vehicle and motorcycle and the import permit may be granted on the same day.

-- 6. N/A. - 7.
-An application for an import permit has to be made prior to the importation motor vehicle and motor cycle and the import permit may be granted on the same day. - 8.
-The refusal to issue an import permit may occur where the importer fails to comply with any provision of the Consumer Protection (Control of Imports) Regulations 2017.
+- (a) An application for an import permit has to be made prior to the importation of motor vehicle and motorcycle and the import permit may be granted on the same day. - (b) The Import permit may be granted on the same day. - (c) No. - (d) No.

+8. The refusal to issue an import permit may occur where the importer fails to comply with any provision of the Consumer Protection (Control of Imports) Regulations 2017.